 Not legal advice.
-This tool is for informational purposes only and does not constitute legal advice.
-AI analysis may contain errors — always verify flagged clauses independently and consult a licensed attorney or OSU Student Legal Services (614-247-5853) before making decisions based on this output.
-Ohio law is complex and fact-specific.
+This tool is for informational purposes only.
+AI analysis may contain errors.
+Always verify flagged clauses independently and consult a licensed attorney or OSU Student Legal Services (614-247-5853) before making decisions based on this output.

 Columbus, OH · OSU student housing